 CASH FLOW STATEMENT

-In terms of Regulation 34 of the Securities and Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 the Annual Financial Statementcontains the Cash Flow Statement for the year 2016-17 forming part of the Annual Report.
+In terms of Regulation 34 of the Securities and Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 and other applicableprovisions the Annual Financial Statement contains the Cash Flow Statement for thefinancial year 2018-19 forming part of this Annual Report.

 HIGHLIGHTS OF PERFORMANCE OF EACH OF THE SUBSIDIARIES